megaease/easeagent/doc/development-guide.md

 ```

 ### Interceptor
-Interceptor is the key point for implementing specific enhancements.
+Interceptors is the core of implementing specific enhancements.

-It has the name method `getName` and the initialization method `init`.
+`Interceptor` interface has a name method `getName` and a initialization method `init`.
 - The name will be used as `serviceId` in combination with the `domain` and `namespace` of the binding plugin to get the plugin configuration which will be automatically injected into the `Context`.
 The description of the plugin configuration can be found in the user manual.
 - The `init` method is invoked during transfrom, allowing users to initialize staic resources of interceptor, and also allowing to load third party classes which can't load by running time classloader.

-The `before` and `after` methods of the interceptor are called when the method being enhanced enters and returns, respectively.
+The `before` and `after` methods of the interceptor are invoked when the method being enhanced enters and returns, respectively.
 Both `before` and `after` methods have parameters `MethodInfo` and `Context`.
 - `MethodInfo` contains all method information, including class name, method name, parameters, return value and exception information.
 - `Context` contains the Interceptor configuration that is automatically injected and updated ant other interface that support `tracing`, for details, please refer to the [Tracing API](#tracing-api) section.